iqiyi/xCrash/README.md

 ![](https://img.shields.io/badge/Android-4.0%20--%209.0-blue.svg?style=flat)
 ![](https://img.shields.io/badge/arch-armeabi%20%7C%20armeabi--v7a%20%7C%20arm64--v8a%20%7C%20x86%20%7C%20x86__64-blue.svg?style=flat)

-xCrash is a crash reporting library for Android.
+xCrash is a crash reporting library for Android APPs.
 It support catching native crash and Java exception.

-xCrash can generate a tombstone file (similar format as Android system's tombstone file) in the directory you specified when the App process crashes.
+xCrash can generate a tombstone file (similar format as Android system's tombstone file) in the directory you specified when the APP process crashes.
 And, no root permission or any system permissions are required.

-xCrash is used in a variety of Android APPs (including iQIYI Video) from iQIYI for many years.
+xCrash is used in a variety of Android APPs (including iQIYI Video) from [iQIYI](http://www.iqiyi.com/) for many years.

 [README 中文版](README.zh-CN.md)